 Rob Farmer serves as the Director of Public Safety for Lee County.
 He is responsible for all countywide Department of Public Safety operations, which include emergency telecommunications and countywide fire/EMS dispatch, emergency management, emergency medical services, and all E9-1-1 / government communications network infrastructure, for the more than 1200-square-mile, Cape Coral-Fort Myers metropolitan area.
 He also serves as the County's Director of Emergency Management (in accordance with Florida Statute 252), and as a member of the Board of Directors for Southwest Florida's Urban Search and Rescue Team / Florida FEMA Task Force 6.

-Director Farmer has a Bachelor's Degree in Management from Hodges University.
+Director Farmer holds a Bachelors Degree in Management from Hodges University.

 Benjamin Abes serves as the Deputy Director of Public Safety and Chief of EMS for Lee County.
 He is responsible for providing senior leadership and management to all programs in the Department of Public Safety, with an emphasis on providing direct oversight to all administrative, command and supervisory staff in the EMS division.